 About the Federation

-We are open source computer scientists, citizen scientists, and scientist-scientists, science writers, journalists, and educators, makers of and advocates for Open Data, Open Access, and Open Source.
-Our mission is in short: to open science.
+The Open Science Federation is a nonprofit alliance working to improve the conduct and communication of science.
+We are scientists and citizen scientists, writers, journalists, and educators, and makers of and advocates for Open Data, Open Access, Open Source and Standards, and for diversity, equity, and inclusion in science.
+Our mission is to open science.

 We do not intend to be the centre of the Open Science community per se, though analyses often place us there, such as in NodeXL SNA Maps via @marc_smith, here and here.
 See also this analysis and some open data from the #openscience hashtag on Twitter, now a few years ago.

 A network can be stronger than any one organization, and a federation of networks, stronger still.
 Thus we share access to our social media accounts with many individuals and organisations.
 Some of our account managers are listed under ‘About’, on this page in Google+ and some of our colleagues at @openscience on Twitter and elsewhere are anonymous.

 Several companies in publishing and one in healthcare have attempted to purchase our social media presence and our contacts’ data; we have declined and always will.
 Our efforts are by, for, and belong to the Open Science community.